 What is your favourite place in Iceland?

 "For us, it has to be the Blue Lagoon.
-It's so surreal bathing in the piping hot waters, all whilst in the sub-zero temperatures outside.
-We stayed in the Blue Lagoon hotel, that offers later opening to the private lagoon, which was perfect for laying in whilst watching the northern lights above.
+It's so surreal, bathing in the piping hot waters, all whilst in the sub-zero temperatures outside.
+We stayed in the Blue Lagoon hotel, which offers later opening to the private lagoon, which was perfect for lying in whilst watching the northern lights above.
 It really is very special."

 Two Monkeys Travel Group